 Truckers carrying goods or materials – This type of trucking mandates a maximum of 11 hours driving, followed by 10 hours away from the wheel.

 Commercial drivers with passengers (e.g., coach bus drivers) – This type of commercial travel mandates a maximum of 10 hours driving, followed by 8 hours away from the wheel.
 Oftentimes, long distance bus services will switch drivers at designated stopping points for this exact reason.

 Operators must keep detailed logs that track both their driving and down time.
 Securing copies of these logs in the event of a collision is an important first step in investigating a case.
 Trucks also routinely have “black boxes” not dissimilar to those on airplanes, which can reveal data about speed and braking.

 Most trucks have a trailer limit weight of 80,000 pounds.
 If the cargo results in them exceeding this limit, the trucks are going to be more difficult to control, which increases the risk of accidents.
 Also, FMCSA has created strict rules related to securing cargo to prevent objects from getting loose and falling on the road.

 Mobile Phone Violations

-While several states have restrictions, and bans in place regarding cell phone use behind the wheel, the FMCSA has taken this a step further and made it illegal for truck drivers to use their phone for a call or texting while driving.
+While several states have restrictions and bans in place regarding cell phone use behind the wheel, the FMCSA has taken this a step further and made it illegal for truck drivers to use their phone while driving.

 It is permitted for drivers to use the hands-free function on their phone to make calls.
-The rules outlined by the FMCSA prohibit holding, dialing, texting or reading their phone while behind the wheel.
+However, the rules outlined by the FMCSA prohibit holding, dialing, texting or reading their phone while behind the wheel.